firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.nothink.org/blacklist/blacklist_malware_http.txt).

-The last time downloaded was found to be dated: Tue Jun  9 22:05:03 UTC 2015.
+The last time downloaded was found to be dated: Wed Jun 10 22:05:03 UTC 2015.

 The ipset `nt_malware_http` has **69** entries, **69** unique IPs.